1 Corinthians 11 – Concerning Women, and the Lord’s Supper

 Every man praying or prophesying, having his head covered, dishonors his head.
 But every woman who prays or prophesies with her head uncovered dishonors her head, for that is one and the same as if her head were shaved.
 For if a woman is not covered, let her also be shorn.
 But if it is shameful for a woman to be shorn or shaved, let her be covered.

 b.
-The idea of a head covering was important in this (and many other) ancient cultures.
+His head covered… her head uncovered: The idea of a head covering was important in this (and many other) ancient cultures.
 To wear the head covering (or veil in some translations), was a public symbol of being under the authority and protection of another.

 i.
 “It was a custom, both among the Greeks and Romans, and among the Jews an express law, that no woman should be seen abroad without a veil.
 This was, and is, a common custom through all the east, and none but public prostitutes go without veils.”
 (Clarke)